w3c/wai-media-intro/source/accessible-media/formats.html.erb.md

 embedded directly into the video file), and are synchronized and displayed by the user agent at the time of playback.

-## Delivering captions to viewers
+## Distributing captions

-Captions are delivered to viewers using HTML5's `track` element, which was created specifically for carrying text tracks, such as captions, subtitles and [text-based audio descriptions](production-audio-description.html). `track` is used as a child element of the `video` element:
+Captions are distributed to viewers using HTML5's `track` element, which was created specifically for carrying text tracks, such as captions, subtitles and [text-based audio descriptions](production-audio-description.html). `track` is used as a child element of the `video` element: